Chowdhury-DSP/chowdsp_utils/README.md

 - Custom `LookAndFeel`.
 - Helper class for optionally using OpenGL.
 - Helper classes for working with long-presses and popup menus on touch screens.
+- Helper class for connecting UI elements to host-specific parameter information.
 - Custom tooltip viewer.
 - Component to display plugin info (version, format, etc.).
 - Component for controlling preset management.